af-emmanuel/nuc-nuc-and-carbontherapy/README.md

 # nuc-nuc-and-carbontherapy
-This repository represents the all simulations, computations and data analysis done with respect to a research on the impact of nucleus-nuclesu collsion models in carbon therapy.
+This repository represents simulations, computations and data analysis done with respect to a research on the impact of nucleus-nuclesu collsion models in carbon therapy.
 #the calling scheme folder is contains the geant4 simulation files while the other two files with LEM and MKM at their ends,
 represent the folder containing the computations using the survival softwares, and data analysis using root(cern).